What is the Stock Market Crash in 1987?

 How did the Stock Market Crash in 1987?

-In the early 1980s, the whole world went into recession mainly affecting developed economies.
-The US after the recession saw rapid growth until the year 1985 after which the economy grew at a slower pace.
-But the stock market despite a slowing economy had a bull run from late 1985 till August 1987.
-Inflation was rising and price to earnings ratio of the stock market was well above its historical PE.
-These were the ominous signs for the things to come and the crash looked imminent.
+In the early 1980s, the whole world went into recession, mainly affecting developed economiesDeveloped EconomiesA developed economy is the one that has a high per capita income or per capita GDP, a high degree of industrialization, developed infrastructure, technical advances, and a relatively high rank in human development, health, and education..
+The US, after the recession, saw rapid growth until the year 1985, after which the economy grew at a slower pace.
+But the stock market, despite a slowing economy, had a bull run from late 1985 till August 1987.
+Inflation was rising, and the price to earnings ratio of the stock market was well above its historical PE.
+These were the ominous signs for the things to come, and the crash looked imminent.

 Causes of the Stock Market Crash in 1987

 There have been many explanations for the cause of the 1987 crash.
 The following are some of them.

 #1 – Declining Dollar and Trade Deficit